From $89 with round-trip boat service, $55 for on-island tour only

 As a child, bridge-less Daufuskie Island was Sallie’s playground and her life was filled with tales from elders.
 The famous author Pat Conroy taught Sallie Ann along with many Gullah children at the Maryfield School, and their time together is remembered in Conroy’s bestselling book The Water is Wide(fun fact – Sallie Ann was “Ethel” in the novel and Daufuskie is known as “Yamacraw Island”).
 Nowadays, Robinson is a recognized TV personality, celebrity chef, and spokesperson for preserving the legacy of Gullah culture.
 She is an author to two Gullah cookbooks; “Gullah Home Cooking the Daufuskie Way” and “Cooking the Gullah Way, Morning, Noon, and Night”.

-Sallie Ann is Daufuskie Island’s only native professional guide and her tours are currently offered through Tour Daufuskie on Tuesdays and Saturdays 9am and 2pm.
+Sallie Ann is Daufuskie Island’s only native professional guide and her tours are currently offered through Tour Daufuskie on Tuesdays, Thursdays and Saturdays 11am and 2pm.
 Reservations are required and space is limited.
 This intimate guided golf cart tour will give you personal insight to what Daufuskie was like decades ago as well as to what it has become today.
 You’ll hear stories about the folks who not only impacted Sallie’s life, but the lives of many others who called and call Daufuskie their home.
 Comeyah and book yo Gullah Native Tour with Da Gullah diva Sallie Ann….autographed copies of Sallie Ann’s cook books will be available for purchase.